 Your questions about plugin updates

 Do you have questions for Florian or about the article?
-Then feel free to use the comment function.
-Would you like to be informed about further articles on WordPress and WooCommerce?
-Then follow us on LinkedIn, Facebook, Twitter or via our newsletter.
+Then please feel free to use the comment function.
+Do you want to be informed about further articles on the subject of WordPress and WooCommerce?
+Then follow us on LinkedIn, Facebook or via our newsletter.